dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 > [!TIP]
 > Good to know: Sometimes the IDs in LanguageTable are Glottocodes or ISO
 > 639-3 codes, but they don’t have to be.
 They just have to be unique
 > within that dataset.
-In Grambank, the ID’s are Glottocodes, but WALS has
+In Grambank, the IDs are Glottocodes, but WALS has
 > its own specific unique code-system different from both Glottocodes and
 > ISO 639-3.
 If you want Glottocodes, go look for a column called
 > Glottocode in the LanguageTable - don’t use the ID column.